 Funny that she didn’t see an issue, even though she’s been planning this product line for about 15 years.
 The traditional kimono is a garment worn for formal ceremonies and milestones; Kim is working on underwear.

 While she’s figuring out another word that’s a play on her name (how about KimWear?), I suggest she also take a fresh look at “Solutionwear.”
+(Update: She went with SKIMS.
+Sadly, she kept “Solutionware.”)

 Does she not know how much the tech industry relies on the term “solution”?
 Does she not realize solution is as much a buzzword as next generation, best of breed, world class, cutting-edge, flexible and robust?
 In his classic Gobbledygook Manifesto, marketing strategist David Meerman Scott called out words and phrases like those as “meaningless and overused.”
 As he points out: